kirillzyusko/react-native-keyboard-controller/docs/docs/guides/building-chat-app.md

 - **Keyboard padding** — extend the scrollable area to account for keyboard height.
 - **Custom offsets** — support layouts where the chat isn't flush against the bottom of the screen.

 Implementing all of this from scratch is a significant undertaking.
-That's why we built `ChatKit` — a dedicated component that handles all of these behaviors out of the box, so you can focus on building your chat experience rather than fighting the keyboard.
+That's why we built `KeyboardChatScrollView` — a dedicated component that handles all of these behaviors out of the box, so you can focus on building your chat experience rather than fighting the keyboard.

-## What is `ChatKit`?
+## What is `KeyboardChatScrollView`?

-`ChatKit` is a purpose-built component for chat app layouts.
+`KeyboardChatScrollView` is a purpose-built component for chat app layouts.
 It provides all the requirements listed above.

 ## Example

 ## API reference

-For the full list of props and usage examples, see the [`ChatKit` API reference](../api/components/chat-kit).
+For the full list of props and usage examples, see the [`KeyboardChatScrollView` API reference](../api/components/chat-kit).